onnx/onnx/docs/IR.md

 attribute|Attribute[]|Named attributes, another form of operator parameterization, used for constant values rather than propagated values. doc_string|string|A human-readable documentation for this value.
 Markdown is allowed.

 Edges in the computation graph are established by outputs of one node being referenced by name in the inputs of a subsequent node.

-Node output names do not have to be unique within the graph.
-A node output MAY be the name of a graph output, and two nodes MAY compute the same output value.
+Node inputs MAY also refer to graph inputs and initializers.
+The outputs of a given node MAY introduce new names into the graph, name a graph output, or coincide with the outputs of other nodes.
+Thus, using overlapping output names, two nodes MAY compute the same output value.
 For example, when used with the (experimental) <a href="Operators.md#If">conditional operator 'If()'</a>, it is expected that each of its two branches will compute the same set of values.
-Graph outputs MAY NOT be used to establish data dependency edges in the graph.
+Graph outputs MAY NOT be used to establish data dependency edges in the graph by being named as node inputs.

- Node dependencies MAY NOT create cycles in the computation graph.
+ Node dependencies MUST NOT create cycles in the computation graph.

 __[[ DESCRIBE VARARGS ]]__

-The list of nodes defining the top-level computation graph MUST be ordered topologically; that is, if node K follows node N in the graph, none of the data inputs of N may refer to outputs of K; further, no control input of N may refer to K.
+The list of nodes defining the top-level computation graph MUST be ordered topologically; that is, if node K follows node N in the graph, none of the data inputs of N may refer to outputs of K.

 Node attributes are used to pass literal (static) values to operators.